IS MY CYCLE CAUSING MY MIGRAINE?

 Migraine can have many various triggers.
 However, menses is arguably the most prevalent migraine trigger: migraine affects 3 times more women than men, and 60-70% of female migraineurs notice a menstrual association with their headaches.

 Attacks of migraine during menses are called menstrual migraine.
-These attacks have been found to be more refractory to treatment.
-They are reported as more severe and disabling headaches than those headaches that are not associated with menses.
+These attacks have been found to be less responsive to treatment, and are reported as more severe and disabling than headaches that are not associated with menses.

 A decline of estrogen is believed to be the trigger of menstrually related migraine.
-This happens during the natural menstrual cycle and during the placebo week for women taking birth control pills containing forms of estrogen.
+This happens during the natural menstrual cycle, and also occurs during the placebo week for women taking birth control pills containing forms of estrogen.

-There are also combined oral contraceptives on the market that do not contain a placebo week which keeps a stable dose of estrogen on board and eliminates bleeding.
+This can be accomplished with one of the combined oral contraceptives on the market that do not contain a placebo week, thereby maintaining a stable estrogen level and eliminating bleeding.
+Alternatively, choosing to omit the placebo week of pills can achieve the same goal.
 The continuous estrogen without a placebo week has also been effective with a vaginal ring known as NuvaRing.
-Instead of replacing the Nuvaring every 4 weeks, the woman is instructed to change it every three weeks.
+(Instead of replacing the Nuvaring every 4 weeks, the woman is instructed to change it every three weeks.)

 For those women not taking birth control pills, transdermal estradiol patches used during the peri-menstrual period have also demonstrated efficacy in menstrual migraine prevention.